Sinking of Prince of Wales and Repulse: Effects of the sinking

 Churchill delivered news of the sinking to the House of Commons before noon on 11 December, which was followed by a full review of the situation in Malaya the next day.
-Singapore had essentially been reduced to a land base after both capital ships were lost, being turned into a land fortress, something it was never intended to be, rather than a base from which to project naval power.
+After both capital ships were lost, Singapore had essentially been turned into a land fortress, something it was never intended to be, rather than a base from which to project naval power.
 The Eastern Fleet spent the remainder of the invasion withdrawing their vessels to Ceylon and the Dutch East Indies.
-They were not reinforced by battleships until March 1942, with the arrival of HMS Warspite and four s.
+They were not reinforced by battleships until March 1942, with the arrival of HMS Warspite and four Revenge class battleships.
 Although all five battleships survived the Indian Ocean raid, their service in the Pacific was uneventful and they were later withdrawn to East Africa and the Mediterranean.

 The Prince of Wales and Repulse were the first capital ships actively defending themselves to be sunk solely by air power while steaming in the open sea.
 Both of them were relatively fast ships compared to the slower US battleships that were caught at anchor at Pearl Harbor.
 Furthermore, Prince of Wales was a new battleship with passive and active anti-aircraft defences against contemporary aircraft, being equipped with the advanced HACS, although it was largely inoperable during the battle.